 Last year I worked on a project where I was playing around with system-wide default settings and locks and I thought I’d share a post based on some of my notes.
 Most all of what I will mention here is covered in depth by the dconf SysAdmin guide, so if you plan on using this, please read that guide as well.
+UPDATE: Gnome has moved all the dconf stuff into the Gnome SysAdmin guide, it’s a bit more scattered now, but there.

 For most everyone, you have just one dconf database per user.
 It is a binary blob and it’s stored in ~/.config/dconf/user.
 Anytime you change a setting, this file gets updated.
 For system administrators who may want to set a company-wide default value, a new dconf database must be created.